SamambaMan/imageprocessing/Readme.md

 A process coordinator may distribute the items for processing and the availability of instances of each step should dictate processing latency.

-Each step may have instance number controlled, so if a single sptep is bottlenecking the pipeline, system administrator can increase instance count.
+Each step may have instance number controlled, so if a single step is bottlenecking the pipeline, system administrator can increase instance count.

-Scaling can be done in autoscaling tools like Gooble Kubernetes Engine, specifying various maximum and minimum thresholds and GPU quota.
+Scaling can be done in autoscaling tools like Google Kubernetes Engine, specifying various maximum and minimum thresholds and GPU quota.

 ![mpmd](docs/images/mpmd.png)